viptomer1/viptomer1/README.md

 LinkedIn : https://www.linkedin.com/in/vipin-tomer-baaab629/
 Site created and maintained(sole): https://masalaegham.github.io/masala-egham/
 GitHub: https://github.com/viptomer1
-I would greatly appreciate the opportunity to meet with you and further discuss my qualifications and your requirements in detail.
-Thank you for your consideration, and I look forward to speaking with you soon.
+I would greatly appreciate the opportunity to meet with you for any technical discussion over Full stack skills and further discuss.

-One thing which I wanted to highlight is, I would need Visa Sponsorship further as I am on a Tier2 Visa in the UK.
+<br>Thank you for your consideration, and I look forward to speaking with you soon.

 Sincerely,